 (6) The Commissioner of Police must destroy any material obtained from an applicant under subregulation (4)(b), and any copy of it, as soon as practicable after the applicant’s identity and personal details are verified for the purposes of the application.

+[Regulation 17 amended in Gazette 2 Dec 2013 p.
+5573.]

 18. Application to be referred to Commissioner of Police

 The Chief Officer must refer an application made under regulation 17 to the Commissioner of Police.